nsaylan/Cohort-19/devops/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

         - containerPort: 80
 ```

-- Create a file named `clarusshop-svc.yaml` for clarusshop service object.
+- Create a file named `clarusshop-svc.yaml` for the clarusshop service object.

 ```yaml
 apiVersion: v1